 The Home Office does not differentiate between permanent, fixed term, casual and other types of employment.
 As far as the Home Office is concerned, if the individual is an employee of the organisation, the organisation is responsible if there is a failure to comply with right to work legislation.

-Universities in particular often employ large numbers of casual workers, including Tier 4 sponsored students.
+Universities in particular often employ large numbers of casual workers, including sponsored students.
 We recommend that a clear system is implemented by the HR department to ensure that checks are carried out thoroughly and consistently on all those who are employed by the University and who appear on the University’s payroll.
-In the case of Tier 4 sponsored students, in addition to the documentation check, regular reviews should also take place to ensure that students are not working in breach of their conditions of stay in relation to weekly working hours during term-time.
+In the case of sponsored students, in addition to the documentation check, regular reviews should also take place to ensure that students are not working in breach of their conditions of stay in relation to weekly working hours during term-time.

 If such checks are not the responsibility of the HR department, it should be clear as to which department does have responsibility.